mohammadmusaei/axiom-icon/README.md

 ```

-When parent background change dynamaticaly you can call icons refreshing themselves by `AxiomIconConfig` service.
+When parent background change dynamaticaly, you can call icons refreshing themselves by `AxiomIconConfig` service.

 First import it: